30 Essential Arabic Phrases for Travelers (With Pronunciation)

 A tip for sounding natural

+Greetings open almost every interaction, so it helps to know how to answer as well as start one — our guide to Arabic greetings and responses pairs each hello with its natural reply.
 Reading these phonetically gets you started, but Arabic has a few sounds that don’t exist in English (see our Arabic alphabet guide).
 The fastest fix is to hear each phrase from a native speaker and repeat it out loud before your trip — your accent improves dramatically with even a little listening practice.
+And when it’s time to haggle over that souvenir, knowing your way from one to a hundred matters as much as any phrase on this list.